2019 Nobel Prize in Chemistry awarded to 3 scientists for development of lithium-ion batteries

-The 2019 Nobel Prize in Chemistry has been jointly awarded to John B Goodenough, M Stanley Whittingham and Akira Yoshino for the development of lithium-ion batteries.
-It comes a day after the Physics award was given to a Canadian-American cosmologist and two Swiss scientists.
+The 2019 Nobel Prize in Chemistry has been jointly awarded to John B Goodenough of the US, Britain’s M Stanley Whittingham and Japan’s Akira Yoshino for the development of lithium-ion batteries, the Royal Swedish Academy of Sciences announced on Wednesday.
+The award was announced by Göran K Hansson, Secretary General of The Royal Swedish Academy of Sciences.

 WATCH LIVE: Join us for the 2019 Nobel Prize in Chemistry announcement.